silambarasan2004/19CS403_JAVA/Module-05/DAY-1/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a class & objects using Java
+Program to implement a Data Hiding & Encapsulation using Java
 Developed by: Silambarasan E
 RegisterNumber:  212222040156
 */